-Project-level impacts with regard to implementation of the applicable air quality plan would be less than significant.
+Project-level impacts with regard to implementation of the applicable air quality plan would be less than significant during construction and over the long-term operating life of the Project.
 Therefore, no mitigation measures are required.

-Project-level impacts with regard to implementation of the applicable air quality plan were determined to be less than significant without mitigation.
-Therefore, no mitigation measures were required or included, and the impact level remains less than significant.
+Project-level impacts related to Threshold (a) during both construction and operation of the Project were determined to be less than significant without mitigation.
+Therefore, no mitigation measures were required, and the impact level remains less than significant.